20 Innovative Signage Ideas For Small Businesses

 Much like balance, clearly explaining the ‘IT’ factor is difficult.

-In this regard, the ‘IT’ factor makes your sign unique and makes it work (because your sign can be unique, but it may still be unable to do what it should do).
+In this regard, the ‘IT’ factor makes your sign unique and works (because your sign can be unique, it may still be unable to do what it should do).

 Having an ‘IT’ factor for your sign is similar to having a selling point for your products.

-The purpose of your sign might not be apparent to your target audience right away, but it should always be clear to you.
+The purpose of your sign might not be apparent to your target audience immediately, but it should always be clear to you.